 The loss of benefits conferred by the EU Parent-Subsidiary Directive and the Interest and Royalties Directive may bring changes to the withholding tax treatment of interest, royalties and dividends paid between the UK and some EU group companies.
 Within the EU, EU law (broadly) prevents interest, royalties and dividends paid intra-group between EU companies from being subject to withholding tax.
 The UK Government confirmed during the implementation period that it will preserve this position under domestic legislation for payments made from a UK company to an EU recipient.
 However, there is no obligation on EU member states to reciprocate for payments made to the UK.
 Where there is no specific domestic legislation providing relief, the position under the relevant double tax treaty will apply and treaty claims need to be made for full or partial exemption under the relevant treaty.
 This means that, for example, payments from an Italian subsidiary to a UK parent, which previously relied on the Parent-Subsidiary Directive to be free from withholding tax, may now suffer withholding at 10 per cent.
 It also means that treaty claims have to be made even if the treaty provides for zero withholding.
 Businesses which have not already done so should check the withholding tax position for cross border income flows between group companies and make sure the necessary claims have been made.

 Another question for cross-border payments is whether UK shareholders qualify as ‘equivalent beneficiaries’ for the purposes of the limitation on benefits test in many US tax treaties.
 This test, in broad terms, extends treaty benefits to a treaty state resident which would otherwise fail the limitations on benefits clause, if its non-resident shareholders would have been entitled to benefits had they received the income direct.
 These ‘equivalent beneficiaries’ must be EU, EEA or NAFTA members, a status U.K shareholders no longer have.
-Absent US concession, there may be implications for non-EU companies relying on the status of UK shareholders in order to benefit from tax treaty relief in relation to the US.
+Absent US concession, there may be implications for companies relying on the status of UK shareholders in order to benefit from tax treaty relief in relation to the US.
+Competent authority agreements between the US and UK released on 28 July 2021 provide that the UK will continue to be regarded as an EU member state for the purposes of the equivalent beneficiaries definition under the US/UK double tax treaty.
+This means that a UK resident company which would not otherwise meet the limitation on benefits test in the US/UK treaty will be able to continue to include UK shareholders in calculating whether the necessary threshold for ownership is met.
+However, it does not address the more common situation where non-UK companies rely on the status of UK shareholders to meet the limitations on benefits test under the relevant US double tax treaty as that would require amendment to the definition of equivalent beneficiary under the terms of that double tax treaty with the US.

 The UK’s corporation tax system is domestic, albeit with European influences.
 Following the CJEU decision in Marks and Spencer v Halsey, the UK has had to allow cross-border loss relief, so as not to restrict taxpayers’ freedom of establishment.
 Similarly, group relief claims have, since the Finance Act 2000, been permitted in respect of UK-resident subsidiaries of an EU parent.
 It would now be open to the UK to consider legislating to remove cross-border loss relief, but it is less likely that the ability to form intra-UK groups where there are non-UK shareholders will be affected.